jeremydaly/serverless-community-survey-2020/README.md

 - Oracle Cloud
 - Rackspace
 - Tencent
-- Other: ______________
+- Other (please specify): ______________
-- None
+- None/On-Prem

-### 2. How long has your organization been running production applications in the cloud?
+### How long has your organization been running production applications in the cloud?
 - Less than 6 months
 - 6 months to a year
 - 1 to 2 years
 - 3 or more years
 - We do not run production application in the cloud

-### 3. How would you describe your current level of serverless usage?
-- I *only* work on serverless projects
-- I mostly work on serverless projects, but sometimes need to do other non-serverless projects
-- I work on serverless sometimes, but mostly focus on non-serverless projects
-- I only use it for personal projects, but not at my job
-- I don’t use serverless at all
+### What percentage of your production workloads utilize serverless (FaaS or Managed Services) in a public cloud environment?
+- 0%
+- 1-5%
+- 6-10%
+- 11-20%
+- 21-30%
+- 31-40%
+- 41-50%
+- Greater than 50%
+- Don’t know

+### What percentage of your production workloads utilize serverless (FaaS or Managed Services) in an on-premises environment?
+- 0%
+- 1-5%
+- 6-10%
+- 11-20%
+- 21-30%
+- 31-40%
+- 41-50%
+- Greater than 50%
+- Don’t know

+### How many serverless functions (FaaS) are you currently running in production?
+- 0
+- 1-10
+- 11-50
+- 51-100
+- 101-250
+- 251-500
+- Greater than 500

+### How many distinct managed services (e.g. AWS SQS, Google Cloud Firestore, Event Hubs) are you currently using in production environments?
+- 0
+- 1-5
+- 6-10
+- 11-15
+- 16-20
+- 21-25
+- More than 25

-### 4. Before using serverless, what was your level of experience with the public cloud?
+### Before using serverless, what was your organization’s level of experience with the public cloud?
 - I had used multiple public clouds to run production workloads
 - I had used a single public cloud provider to run a production workload
 - I had used the public cloud in a limited capacity
 - I had never used the public cloud before

+### How would you define your “multi-cloud” strategy?
+- Agnostic Portability
+- Full Parity
+- Platform Diversity
+- Availability of Differentiated Services
+- Other (please specify): __________
+- None / Not Applicable

+## Application Characteristics

-### 5. Which FaaS (Functions as a Service) products do you use?
+### Which FaaS (Functions as a Service) products do you use?
+*Use scale: Using, Planning to use in the next 12 months, Not Using/Not Planning to Use, Don’t Know*
+- Adobe I/O
+- Alibaba Cloud Function
+- Apache OpenWhisk
 - AWS Lambda
-- Alibaba Cloud Function
-- Azure Funtions
+- Azure Functions
+- Binaris
+- Clay
+- CloudBoost
 - CloudFlare Workers
+- FN Project
 - Google Cloud Functions
+- Huawei Functions
+- Hyper Func
 - IBM Cloud Functions
+- Knative
 - Kubeless
+- Nano Lambda
+- Netlify
+- Nuweba
 - OpenFaas
 - Oracle Functions
-- FN Project
-- Knative
-- Alibaba Cloud
+- PubNub Functions
 - Spotinst Functions
-- Other:
+- Other (please specify): ____________

-### 6. Which container-based products do you use?
+### Which container-based products do you use?
+*Use scale: Using, Planning to use in the next 12 months, Not Using/Not Planning to Use, Don’t Know*
 - Alibaba Container Service for Kubernetes
 - AWS Fargate
 - AWS ECS